LukeTheoJohnson/thing-explainer/README.md

 Explain anything using only the **ten hundred** most common English words, the way Randall Munroe's [*Thing Explainer*](https://en.wikipedia.org/wiki/Thing_Explainer) book and the [Up Goer Five](https://xkcd.com/1133/) comic do.
-The twist: the 1,000-word limit.
-A small checker reads the text and refuses to pass it until every single word is on the allowed list.
+This project provides a lightweight  function for the 1,000-word limit with enforcing loops.
+A checker reads the text and refuses to pass it until every single word is on the allowed list.

 Three options for using it: a `thing-explainer` command line tool, an importable